 The court ruled for the homeowner and declared that the 2011 amendment to the statute of limitations was not retroactive.
 In other words, the applicable time period for the statute of limitations was calculated from the date the insurance company breached the contract not the date the homeowner suffered loss.

-Although the policyholder prevailed in this case, this example illustrates the complex issues that can arise regarding application of the statute of limitation and other technical requirements which can adversely impact the viability of your claim.
+Although the policyholder prevailed in this case, this example illustrates the complex issues that can arise regarding application of the statute of limitations and other technical requirements which can adversely impact the viability of your claim.
 The post 2011 version of the statute presents a possible trap for unwary policyholders.
 While an insured is negotiating with an insurer, the clock is running.
 If the dispute is not resolved within 5 years from the date of loss, the statute of limitations will expire even if the policyholder reasonably believed the insurance company was negotiating a settlement of the claim.
-An experienced Florida insurance attorney can file a complaint initiating a lawsuit to prevent a violation of the statute of limitations.